In pictures: Trump meets with Putin

 The Putin meeting is the last part of Trump’s weeklong trip to Europe, which started Tuesday with a NATO summit.
 Pablo Martinez Monsivais/AP

-First lady Melania Trump watches as the two leaders shake hands.
+First lady Melania Trump watches as her husband shakes hands with Putin.
 Sergey Guneev/Sputnik/AP

 Trump and Putin pose for a photo before their meeting.
 Brendan Smialowski/AFP/Getty Images